‘He’s still here among us:’ Tyshawn Sorey celebrates Max Roach at the Library of Congress

 On Friday, composer Tyshawn Sorey marshaled the memory of Roach in yet another night to remember, paying tribute to the iconic drummer’s relationship to ensemble and to the ways that there are many layers of relation embedded in the forms of music he wrote.

 The “still here” resonated in another way.
 As the music took off, Sorey’s deft appreciation for Roach allowed tribute to manifest within the trio’s extension of his sound.
-For thirty minutes, the audience was transfixed as the trio moved through the set with no break or interruption.
+For 30 minutes, the audience was transfixed as the trio moved through the set with no break or interruption.
 Aaron Diehl kicked things off with a beautiful introduction to Roach’s “Sunday Afternoon.”
-The theme is discernible, but over the course of fifteen minutes, it becomes the platform for a unique, but clearly Sorey- and avant-garde-like arrangement of the tune.
+The theme is discernible, but over the course of 15 minutes, it becomes the platform for a unique, but clearly Sorey- and avant-garde-like, arrangement of the tune.
 The freedom here is not unlimited, but it is clearly there, respecting the way Roach’s composition is not a rule.

 The trio then moved almost suite-like into the next work, a Hasaan Ibn Ali composition entitled “Almost Like Me.”
 The Ali renaissance has been ongoing for several years now.
-Thanks in part to Roach, those of us who were not in North Philly in the 60s to witness it have gotten to hear glimpses.
-“Almost Like Me” was part of the sole recording to be released in Ali’s lifetime, The Max Roach Trio Featuring The Legendary Hasaan, released in 1965 on Atlantic Records.
+Thanks in part to Roach, those of us who were not in North Philly in the 60s to witness him directly have gotten to hear glimpses.
+“Almost Like Me” was part of the sole recording to be released in Ali’s lifetime, The Max Roach Trio Featuring the Legendary Hasaan, released in 1965 on Atlantic Records.
 During Friday’s performance, Sorey used the composition as vehicle to truly stretch in a way that was convergent with Raghavan and Diehl’s stretching.
 It was a true meeting.

 The band then closed with Roach’s iconic “It’s Time,” a tune that feels epic.
 In the hands of Sorey’s trio that work is given thunderous and emphatic interpretation.
 Here again, no one moved too far beyond each member of the trio’s reach.
 It was a lovely form of playing together that made the tune one for questioning the limits of individual showmanship.
 There was no front man.
 The decision to play these three compositions seamlessly demonstrates that Roach’s works and his approach to the music were collaborative gestures that can play into one another.
 Roach was one being, with multiple registers of relation.

 There was a structure.
 There was a letting go.
 “Cogitations” demonstrated that one can do both to great effect.
-“Both spontaneous composition and the formality of structure operate hand in hand with our interpretation of this piece—each interpretation may change from performance to performance,” wrote Sorey in the concert’s program.
+“Both spontaneous composition and the formality of structure operate hand in hand with our interpretation of this piece—each interpretation may change from performance to performance,” wrote Sorey in the concert’s program notes.

 Throughout the performance, Sandbox members displayed the rhythmic affect just as easily as their melodic prowess shined.
 There were also moments where Diehl and Raghavan showed their relationship to open improvisation.
-There was no pretentiousness, which again, reflected perhaps Sorey’s guiding hand.
+There was no pretentiousness, which again reflected perhaps Sorey’s guiding hand.
 A hand which literally directed the proceedings at certain points, but was most often tracing the dynamic messages that emanated from the kit.
 It was a guide, a direction, that was only pointing to a lodestar, not to determination or finality.
-After roughly twenty minutes, it was as if we all knew the ending was coming, when there was a silence and pausing that was just as much compositional as any blended note or beat.
+After roughly 20 minutes, it was as if we all knew the ending was coming, when there was a silence and pausing that was just as much compositional as any blended note or beat.
 Instead of rushing to a conclusion, Sorey kind of raised his hand.
 The four members of Sandbox repeated alternating soft drones to announce each closing measure as the trio played a few themes underneath for the final six minutes.
 It all made sense.
 “Cogitations” was spontaneous composition, and this was our audience’s turn.

-Tyshawn Sorey writes that Max Roach’s “influence—both directly and indirectly” has been with him for his entire career.
+Tyshawn Sorey writes that Max Roach’s “influence—both directly and indirectly”—has been with him for his entire career.
 Among all the things that Max Roach could do, his ability to put together an ensemble could be his most significant practice, for it combines a care for the sound with care for the world.
 How you put together a band is how you take care of sound.
 It is also how you take care of the people in the band, how they take care of their families, and how the sound takes care of us.
 This, at least, is what I walked away from the Coolidge Auditorium thinking about.

 Comments